 This is likely to happen to even the most patient caregivers.
 It’s human to feel overwhelmed by the constant needs of others.
-If this feeling is persistent, though, it’s likely that you’re experiencing caregiver burnout.
+If this feeling is persistent, though, you could be experiencing caregiver burnout.
 It’s time to get some help with your caregiving so you can have a break.
-It’s also important to make an appointment with your doctor to make sure you aren’t depressed or experiencing physical symptoms associated with all the stress you are under.
+It’s also important to make an appointment with your doctor to make sure you aren’t depressed or experiencing physical symptoms associated with the chronic stress you are under.

 This is a very serious thought that requires an appointment with your primary care physician or a mental health professional immediately.
 Even occasional thoughts like this can signal hopelessness, indicating you may be clinically depressed.
 Viable treatments are available, but you must take the first step in seeking them out.
 Suicidal ideation is a sure sign of distress.
+If you are experiencing suicidal thoughts, call the National Suicide Prevention Lifeline at 1-800-273-8255 or visit the website to use the Lifeline Chat tool and speak with a counselor.
 Please take care of yourself.

-Believe it or not, this is a common thought, and you aren’t a bad person for thinking it.
+Believe it or not, this is a common thought and you aren’t a bad person for thinking it.
 Why would you want to watch someone you love feel so ill day in and day out?
 Beginning palliative care to help manage their symptoms can help a great deal.
-If their condition is terminal, hospice care is a wonderful next step.
-Usually one organization can arrange palliative and hospice care, depending on a patient’s prognosis.
+If their condition is terminal, hospice care (a type of palliative care) is a wonderful next step.
+Usually one organization can arrange both kinds of care, depending on a patient’s prognosis.
 The staff also offer counseling for family members, and they generally have volunteers who can assist with hands-on care.

 Take Charge of Your Life